TinYard/TinYard/README.md

 `IMapper` should also make use of [`IMappingObject`](#IMappingObject)'s to be consistent across implementations.

+An `IMapper` should also have a Factory so that it can provide an implementation for the `BuildValue` method for `IMappingObject`'s - A factory is optional, but is recommended for this.

 An example of this is the [`ValueMapper`](#ValueMapper).

 #### ValueMapper